-Modelling interactions between risk factors like this will often result in 'over-fitting' the model to the data on which it is trained, picking up natural variance present in the data and measuring it as a real effect.
-This is overcome using a machine learning technique, fitting hundreds of thousands of similar models to subsets of the same data, which allows that natural variance to be accounted for, therefore reducing over-fitting while retaining the benefits of decision tree classification algorithms.
+Modelling interactions between risk factors using methods such as the previous logistic regression will often result in 'over-fitting' the model to the data on which it is trained, picking up natural variance present in the data and measuring it as a real effect.
+In AHRs, over-fitting has been reduced using the gradient boosted decision tree machine learning technique, which involves fitting hundreds of thousands of similar models to subsets of the same data.
+This allows for natural variance to be accounted for, therefore reducing over-fitting while retaining the benefits of decision tree classification algorithms.

-This risk adjustment model has the additional benefit of also determining the best aggregation for risk factors that have multiple levels.
+The gradient boosted decision tree risk adjustment model has the additional benefit of also determining the best aggregation for risk factors that have multiple levels as an implicit part of the method.
 For example, in the HACs risk adjustment model, some of the five-year age brackets are combined for some HACs depending on manual analysis and interpretation of sample size and statistical significance testing.
 The gradient boosting decision tree model is able to filter out factors automatically, or determine how to achieve the most optimal grouping for the most accurate possible outcome.